When I read Trudy Lieberman's recent piece, Rehabilitating the Image of the Emergency Room, I was reminded of a not-too-long-ago ER decision dilemma:

 So come on, those of you who have a stake in making health care more patient-centered!
 This is an easy win.

 If you are a primary care clinician in a practice or a medical home, tell your patients how you and your staff handle emergencies both during the day and after hours.
 Who should they call?
 What can they expect?
 Post this information, send it to them, remind them about it when you see them.

 If you are an employer, make sure your employees know what services you have purchased for them as part of their insurance benefit to help them respond to an emergency.
 Show them where this information is located on the premium information website or in the handbook; remind them about that nurse advice line.

 If you work on patient-centered care for the government, form a partnership across agencies and with private industry to gather the lessons from the 911 experience to inform the development and promotion of a self-triage emergency app for (web-enabled) smart phones.
-Create something that every single one of us could turn to when a health condition turns serious or an accident occurs; something that provides guidance to distinguish ED-level emergencies from put ice on it and take some ibuprofen.
+Create something that every single one of us could turn to when a health condition turns serious or an accident occurs; something that provides guidance to distinguish ED-level emergencies from “put some ice on it and take some ibuprofen.”
 By the time you do this, smart phones should be in the hands of most Americans.

 Ideally, care that is patient-centered is organized to enable us to act to optimally benefit from the knowledge, services and technologies available to us.
 Each of these strategies would help us do so.

 So what happened to Nora?
-She figured that since she wasn't bleeding and probably didn't break any bones, going home and getting advice from her primary care physician might save her a cold night on a hard chair in the local ED.'
+She figured that since she wasn't bleeding and probably didn't break any bones, going home and getting advice from her primary care physician might save her a cold night on a hard chair in the local ED.
 She's hobbling but healing.

 This post was originally published April 20, 2011.